 The information in the sections below include details on how the Graco compared to other products for each metric.

 Ease of Attaching Car Seat

-Graco SnugRide Classic Connect 30 and the Graco SnugRide Click Connect 35.
+We tested our SnugRider with the Graco SnugRide Classic Connect 30 and the Graco SnugRide Click Connect 35.
 Both seats should just click into place when you put the carrier onto the frame and apply a little pressure.
-We had similar problems with both of them appearing to be properly latched in place, but not really being fully connected when we tugged on the handle.
-The back portion fo the carriers install easily and could leave parents thinking it is secure, but in our tests for both models we had to apply more pressure to the foot portion of the carrier to get the bottom latched in place.
+We had similar problems with both of them appearing to be properly latched in place, but not actually being fully connected when we tugged on the handle.
+The back portion fo the carriers install easily and could leave parents thinking it is secure, but in our tests for both models, we had to apply more pressure to the foot portion of the carrier to get the bottom latched in place.
 Even when we heard the audible click, it wasn't always truly attached so we recommend parents give the carrier handle a good tug to determine how well they have done their installation job.

 Weight and Folded Size